David-LeK/vietnamese-historical-events/timelines_en.md

 *   **May 1, 1938:** A huge rally with 25,000 participants was held openly at the Dau Xao area in Hanoi to celebrate International Workers' Day.
 *   **May 25, 1938:** The Association for the Propagation of Quốc ngữ (Hội Truyền bá quốc ngữ) was established.
 *   **Aug.
 30, 1938:** The French government issued a decree on press freedom in Cochinchina, allowing the publication of Vietnamese-language newspapers without prior permission.
+*   **Jul.
+5, 1939:** Hoa Hao Buddhism, an indigenous religion, was founded by Mr. Huynh Phu So in An Giang province.

 ### **Period of National Liberation Mobilization and the August Revolution (1939 - 1945)**